ChristineShaffer/Shopify-Product-Generator/readme.txt

 Create csv of municipalities/regions and their associated pricing level ('small', 'medium', 'large') based off population.
-First column should contain municipality/region name, while the second should contain one of the pricing levels OR an associated population.
+First column should contain municipality/region name, while the second should contain one of the pricing levels.

 Create template of each product/variant in Shopify.com product csv input format for 'Edmonton'.
-Name file template.csv *Inputted template must have exact name

 Place both of these in /inputs/ and run program.

+*Run (1) non-school-listing with non-school-template, (2) school-listing with school-template, and (3) school-listing with non-school-template to get entire set of products.

 OUTPUTS

 Generated-Shopify-Products.csv - All generated products in
 			         Shopify.com-compatible csv format

+*Csv file is usually too large for Shopify import, split into <= 40k lines per file.